Louise Wallis: Music

 Under the pseudonym Luminous, Wallis DJs and sings in the band Luminous Frenzy, a collaboration with her guitarist / composer partner Frank Frenzy.
 Reviewers have compared her haunting, siren-like vocals to Sia, Alison Moyet and Portishead's Beth Gibbons.

 Luminous Frenzy performed at the first Bestival in 2004, and the Big Chill Festival 2005.
 Big Chill founder Pete Lawrence later cited the band as one of several that year that he considered to be "at the cutting edge of musical progression".
-Luminous Frenzy's debut album, 'Violence Ambience,' (Freeport Records) was released in 2006, and launched at the Big Chill Bar.
-It included the track 'McEmotion', written for and featured in McLibel, a film directed by Franny Armstrong and later selected by the British Film Institute for their series "Ten Documentaries That Shook the World".
-The critically acclaimed single 'Three Cliffs Bay' followed in 2007, recorded with Adam Thomas.
+Luminous Frenzy's debut album, Violence Ambience (Freeport Records), was released in 2006, and launched at the Big Chill Bar.
+It included the track "McEmotion", written for and featured in McLibel, a film directed by Franny Armstrong and later selected by the British Film Institute for their series "Ten Documentaries That Shook the World".
+The critically acclaimed single "Three Cliffs Bay" followed in 2007, recorded with Adam Thomas.
 Expanding to a five-piece, Luminous Frenzy went on to develop a heavier rock-driven sound.
-This led them to record their next single, ‘Momentary/Random Generator,’ with producer Paul Sampson, whose credits include Catatonia and "Crash," a Top 3 US hit by The Primitives.
+This led them to record their next single, "Momentary/Random Generator", with producer Paul Sampson, whose credits include Catatonia and "Crash", a Top 3 US hit by The Primitives.

 Wallis was voted one of the World's 'Top 100 Female DJs', in a comprehensive worldwide listing in the first, and so far only, poll of its kind.
 She was ranked 68 (19 in the UK), between Radio 1 DJs Annie Mac and Annie Nightingale.
 For many years she had a monthly DJ residency at the legendary venue The Foundry where she also appeared as a guest on Tracey Moberly's The Late, Late Breakfast Show with comedian Mark Thomas.
 A French house music fan and francophile, Wallis has performed twice at the French Institute's 12-hour extravaganza 'My Night With Philosophers'.

 Combining her love of DJing and veganism, Wallis has created two popular vegan-themed DJ mixes.
-‘Vegan Anthems’ in 2010 was described by the award-winning blog Our Hen House as "an eclectic, moving, unexpectedly genius set."
-In 2011, Luminous created 'Vegan Artists – from Sigur Rós to Black Sabbath' in what she described as "an odyssey."
+Vegan Anthems in 2010 was described by the award-winning blog Our Hen House as "an eclectic, moving, unexpectedly genius set."
+In 2011, Luminous created Vegan Artists – from Sigur Rós to Black Sabbath in what she described as "an odyssey."

-Author
+Writing

 Wallis writes for various health and lifestyle magazines including Get Fresh!, Your Healthy Living, Vegetarian Living and The Vegan.
 She has interviewed musicians Johnny Marr, Moby and Geezer Butler, the dub poet Benjamin Zephaniah, and comedian Richard Herring, as well as vegan chefs Mimi Kirk and Mel Baker (aka the Kind Cook).